 Lida's fury rises up.
 "The Nazis will pay for these murders," she whispers to her horrified friend, as they continue sabotaging bombs one after another.
 "They should think twice before asking slaves to make bombs."
 Who knows how many bombs failed to explode because of the efforts of these children, but their courage is breathtaking.

 Making Bombs for Hitler ends in the same Bloodlands reality as it began.
 After the Nazi labor camps came the Russian Gulags.
-The Red Army, every bit as cruel as the Nazis, hunted and captured the terrorized survivors and sent them to their death in Siberia.
+The Red Army, every bit as cruel as the Nazis, hunted and captured the terrorized survivors and sent them to their deaths in Siberia.
 "They called us traitors," the young boy Luka, who barely survives this fate, tells Lida.
 "But you were a prisoner of the Nazis," she says.
 "It doesn't matter," he replies, clearly traumatized beyond measure by his near-death experiences.
 "We can never go home again."
-A lucky few found new homes in western Europe or were adopted in Canada and other countries.
-Skrypuch suggests this ending for Lida and Larissa.
+So they wandered, these lost young souls, in post-traumatic shock, into and around displaced persons camps, wondering where they would end up, what would happen to them.
+A lucky few found new homes in western Europe or the U.S., or were adopted in Canada and other countries.
+Skrypuch, a Ukrainian-Canadian, suggests this ending for Lida and Larissa.